PayU-EMEA/woo-payu-payment-gateway/readme.txt

 Yes, it does.
 For card payment we used [PayU Secure Form](https://developers.payu.com/en/card_tokenization.html#secureform) and for proper working it is necessary to load Secure Form JS SDK from the * .payu.com domain.
 As a result, you do not need to have PCI DSS, PayU does it for you.

 == Changelog ==
+= 2.0.18 =
+* Fixed link to repay in email
+* The shorter product name
 = 2.0.14 - 2.0.17 =
 * Changes required by wordpress plugin teams (plugin name, change translate domain, sanitize variables, remove external js, update readme)
 = 2.0.13 =